hartwigmedical/hmftools/sv-linx/README.md

 Partial replication of a chain is also possible by later variants which affect chains that have also been duplicated.
 In this case the higher JCN chain is split into 2 separate chains, one which is linked to and given the JCN of the lower JCN chain, and the other which is given the residual JCN.

 #### Implementation of chaining algorithm
 Linx first resolves all assembled and transitive SVs in the cluster into chains.
-LINX then keeps a cache of a set of chains consisting initially of all ‘single variant’ chains (ie. lone SVs) and assembled chains.
+Linx then keeps a cache of a set of chains consisting initially of all ‘single variant’ chains (ie. lone SVs) and assembled chains.
 Each chain has 2 breakends, a JCN and a JCN uncertainty.
 Each potentially linkable pairs of facing breakends (subject to the available allele copy number and no closed loops rules described above) is also cached as potentially linked chains.

 The following steps are then applied iteratively to join chains together until no more chain links can be made:
 1. Apply priority rules below to choose the most likely linked pair of chains from the cache